tylerhuntington222/biositing_infopage/README.md

 # Biositing Tool

-This webtool was developed at the Lawrence Berkeley National Lab.
+This webtool was developed by the Lawrence Berkeley National Lab.

 The webtool can be found free of charge at: [https://biositing-tool-heroku.herokuapp.com/](https://biositing-tool-heroku.herokuapp.com/)